 The second bed I stuck sweet potatoes in (thankfully) had a trellis.

-The great thing about sweet potatoes is that you will only have to weed the bed once.
+The great thing about sweet potatoes is that you won’t have to weed it.
 The vines take over so quickly and so thoroughly that the ground under the plants never sees the light of day once they get going.